kwatry/api-documentation/ApplicationData.md

 # Application User Data API

-Application developers can use the iOKids Application User Data API to store and retrieve user-specific data for the logged-in user.
+Application developers can use the playPORTAL Application User Data API to store and retrieve user-specific data for the logged-in user.
 For example, a game developer may store a user's game history, average score, current level, and other user-specific data.
 Developers can also share data between users in a bucket.
 Buckets are used to track shared interactions between users, for example in multi-user game play or when two users interact.